reggaeman007jah/killchainMissionFinal/README.md

 ## Note for mission makers

 You need to move the 7 markers around, to define the flow of the mission - make sure the numbers reflect the sequence

+## To-Do

+Reset mission bool after success .. enabling the mission to be restarted in the office

+Add a system to enable storing of three different patrol routes - to be random but never the same as the last

+Make a smoke system that works

+Make burning vics work

+Add statics and mortars in increasing numbers as players progress

+Implement a medivac side mission

+Add auto-medic system (on insertion)

+Add a supply and rearm system - AI auto rearm on deployed crate

+Make injured units hang back and not attack a point

+Think about a limiting system for RF

+Improve ambient aircraft system

+Add a way to win the mission better than just killing everyone - MVP kill?

+Make the mission able to run forever - but only on demand

+MAke an admin menu that enables more control of mission params

+Make a padre system that adds mission-specific tasks to raptors

+Make a stats system, including how many cycles over 5 there were

+## DONE / UNTESTED

+Add catch-all opfor insurance move at stage switch

+Ensure OPFOR will push to previous point (QRF stage) when there is a lot of them there

+Prevent RF from happening if a point has opfor near it - making RF appear at the next available point

+Improve spacing of QRF attack vectors

+## DONE / TESTED